Guide

 Transport rules, journaling, and send-as policy

-If an Outlook send behaves differently across two mailboxes, the cause is often mailbox policy or tenant routing policy, not the body or attachment syntax.
+If an Outlook send behaves differently across two mailboxes, the cause is usually mailbox policy or tenant routing policy, not the CLI command syntax.

 Shared mailbox and team queue workflows